Business Loans

 Construction Business Loans: What Is It and How to Get One

-Published on:
+Updated on:

 Content was accurate at the time of publication.

-Construction business loans are short-term loans that are used to finance the building of a residential or commercial structure from the ground up.
 Due to their specific purpose, construction business loans are unique in their funding and repayment process.
-Specifically, funds are disbursed in a series of draws instead of a single lump-sum payment and can sometimes be refinanced into a long-term mortgage loan after construction is completed.
+Specifically, funds are disbursed in a series of draws instead of a single lump-sum payment, and can sometimes be refinanced into a long-term mortgage loan after construction is completed.

 What construction loans cover and don’t cover